- Create five-column spreadsheet

 Calculate the present value of lease payments for a 10-year lease with annual payments of $1,000 with 5% escalations annually, paid in advance.
 Assume the rate inherent in the lease is 6%.

 Create a new Excel spreadsheet and title five columns with the following headers: Period, Cash, Expense, Liability Reduction, and Liability Balance, as shown below:

-Copy the formula down the entire liability reduction column.
+Copy the formula down the entire Liability Reduction column.

 Select the liability balance for period 9.
 In the top bar in Excel, go to the “Data” tab, then the “What-if Analysis” Tab, then select “Goal Seek.”

-Based on this, the present value of a 10-year lease with payments of $1,000 annually, 5% escalations, and a rate inherent in the lease of 6% is $9,586.
+For this example, the present value of a 10-year lease with payments of $1,000 annually, 5% escalations, and a rate inherent in the lease of 6% is $9,586.